Enjoy better night sky images with PureNight®.

 100% Product Guarantee

-If you’re not satisfied with your order for any reason, contact us and we’ll make it better with a free replacement or return for a refund.
+If you’re not satisfied with your order for any reason, contact us and we’ll make it better with a free replacement (if stock is available) or return for a refund.

 Your order will include:

 NOT included: filter holder and adapter ring (sold separately, see recommendations above)